 Group Members will ensure that their processing of personal information is fair and lawful, and that a legal basis for processing personal information exists where required.
-Taking into account any specific provisions of a particular European or Member State law, Group Members will only process that personal information where:
+Group Members will only process that personal information where:

-- the individual has given consent to the processing of his or her personal information and that consent meets the required standards under European data protection law; or - it is necessary for the performance of a contract to which the individual is party, or in order to take steps at the request of the individual before entering into a contract; or
+- the individual has given consent to the processing of his or her personal information and that consent meets the required standards under UK data protection law; or - it is necessary for the performance of a contract to which the individual is party, or in order to take steps at the request of the individual before entering into a contract; or - it is necessary for compliance with a legal obligation to which the Group Member is subject where that legal obligation derives from the law of the UK; or

-- it is necessary for compliance with a legal obligation to which the Group Member is subject where that legal obligation derives from European law or the law of a European Member State; or - it is necessary in order to protect the vital interests of the individual or of another individual, where the individual is physically or legally incapable of giving consent; or - it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in a Group Member where that processing is set out either under European law or the law of a European Member State to which the Group Member is subject; or - it is necessary for the purposes of the legitimate interests pursued by a Group Member or by a third party, except where those interests are overridden by the interests or fundamental rights and freedoms of the individual.
+- it is necessary in order to protect the vital interests of the individual or of another individual, where the individual is physically or legally incapable of giving consent; or - it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in a Group Member where that processing is set out under the law of the UK; or - it is necessary for the purposes of the legitimate interests pursued by a Group Member or by a third party, except where those interests are overridden by the interests or fundamental rights and freedoms of the individual.

-Where the processing of personal information relates to criminal convictions and offences or related security measures, Group Members will not carry out such processing otherwise than under the control of official authority or when the processing is authorised by European or Member State law that provides appropriate safeguards for the rights and freedoms of individuals.
+Where the processing of personal information relates to criminal convictions and offences or related security measures, Group Members will not carry out such processing otherwise than under the control of official authority or when the processing is authorised by the law of the UK that provides appropriate safeguards for the rights and freedoms of individuals.

-Rule 1C - Verizon will only process special categories of personal information where explicit consent has been obtained unless Verizon has an alternative legal basis for processing consistent with the applicable European data protection law.
+Rule 1C - Verizon will only process special categories of personal information where explicit consent has been obtained unless Verizon has an alternative legal basis for processing consistent with the applicable UK data protection law.